ISRO: Lunar exploration

-The Lunar Polar Exploration mission (LUPEX) is a planned robotic lunar mission concept by ISRO and Japan Aerospace Exploration Agency (JAXA).
+The Lunar Polar Exploration mission (LUPEX) is a planned robotic lunar mission concept by ISRO and JAXA.
 The mission would send an uncrewed lunar lander and rover to explore the south pole region of the Moon no earlier than 2028.
 JAXA is likely to provide the H3 launch vehicle and the rover, while ISRO would be responsible for the lander.